 Whether our unwanted guest is flesh and blood or created by the pandemic, the coping strategies are the same.

 Your first line of defense is to confront them before they enter your home.

 Anxiety, Fear Of Missing Out, Loneliness, Pain, Self-pity, and Anger are often easier to ignore than address head-on.

 Some of us have known them for so long that we are afraid to let them go.

 Having a plan for your old or new unwanted guests before they show up can make a difference in how you experience this season.

-You will have to stand your ground and you will be challenged.
-But the sooner you address the issue the better it will be for you.
+You have to stand your ground.
 Ignoring the problem will not make it go away.

 The pandemic makes you acutely aware of your isolation.
 But the truth is that it is possible to feel lonely, even in a crowded room.

 Having a dear uplifting friend that you call when you are feeling lonely, a cup of chamomile tea, or a good book may be just what you need.
-Create and design your self-care package today; you will be glad you did.
+So, create and design your self-care package today; you will be glad you did.